uva-engineering-decision-analysis/Langley_Freddie/Final Report/Decision & Diabetes.md

 # Decision & Diabetes
 # Introduction
 The cost of Type 2 Diabetes medication has skyrocketed in the 21st century.
 The cost of insulin can surge to over $250 for a vial of insulin and due to the sensitivity of a patient’s glucose level, multiple vials may be required for their therapeutic intervention.
 You cannot put a price on healthcare but in the case of medicine, we can execute cost effectiveness analysis to provide options for a patient to make a decision regarding their medication dosage.
 There is not a commonality in how patients with Diabetes respond to the medication.
 More importantly there is not a commonality in the affordability for patients with diabetes.
-Insulin is not the only way to manage diabetes.
-Other therapeutic interventions include Metformin (Glucophage) as well as combination therapy.
-In this particular scenario, this analysis will provide the cost of the diabetic therapeutic intervention in relation to lower glucose levels.
+Insulin is not the only way to manage diabetes.(4) Other therapeutic interventions include Metformin (Glucophage) as well as combination therapy.(3) In this particular scenario, this analysis will provide the cost of the diabetic therapeutic intervention in relation to lower glucose levels.
 The trade-off is that patients will have to make greater energy expenditures as well as modest diet choices.
 # Problem
 Patient C has been diagnosed with a chronic disease called Diabetes.
-It is known that patients with the same diseases do not respond similarity to the types and dosages of medicine.
-There are a number of factors involved in the success of a patient responding to the medication positively.
-Those factors include stress level, diet, and exercise.
-Considering those factors, an injection may be the best route or patients can receive therapy in a pill form.
+It is known that patients with the same diseases do not respond similarity to the types and dosages of medicine.(7) There are a number of factors involved in the success of a patient responding to the medication positively.
+(6) Those factors include stress level, diet, and exercise.
+(5) Considering those factors, an injection may be the best route or patients can receive therapy in a pill form.
 Patent C has been experiencing A1C test results if 10.4% and 11.1%.
-The standard that patients should shoot for is under 5.5%.
+The standard that patients should aim for is under 5.5%.
 If the patient chooses to not change their medication, they could experience some serious health issues that stem from the complications of Diabetes.
 Figure 1 displays the current treatment plan recommendneded by the American Diabetes Association.
-As you read over the flow chart, you will see that the treatment plan is based off of the patients's A1C.
-The difference between the current treatment plan and my model is that my model will idenntify from the menu of options those that meet a clinical threshold first and foresmost.
+As you read over the flow chart, you will see that the treatment plan is based off of the patients's A1C.(1) The difference between the current treatment plan and my model is that my model will identify from the menu of options those that meet a clinical threshold first and foresmost.
 Following the initial step, the model will then provide a drug from the filtered list that is the least expensive.
 <ol>
 	<li>Insulin</li>
 	<li>Metformin (Biguanide)</li>